 Depending on the type of whiplash, the most essential treatment is to get your neck moving again.
 It is not recommended to have neck adjustments at this time.
 Normal movement and gradual strengthening is the most effective treatment to reduce pain.
 Having some massage may help, but this should not be the main focus.
 The research supports active rehabilitation to prevent the neck pain from becoming chronic.

 As this is a traumatic injury, it is important that you receive a thorough assessment for any symptoms that may require referral to another specialist.
 During your treatment we will keep monitoring you to see if this is necessary.
-We would be checking for any symptoms related to nerve or vascular injury.
+We will be checking for any symptoms related to a nerve or vascular injury.

-PILATES REHABILITATION FOR NECK PAIN
+PILATES-BASED REHABILITATION FOR NECK PAIN